AlicePidd/ClimateRefugiaAusMPAs/README.md

 # ClimateRefugiaAusMPAs

-This repo contains R code underpinning the analyses for our paper, submitted to Global Change Biology:
+This repo contains R code underpinning the analyses for our paper, submitted to Earth's Future:

 > Climate refugia could disappear from Australia’s marine protected areas by 2040